openEDI/documentation/US_Wave.md

 ## Directory structure

-High Resolution Ocean Surface Wave Hindcast data is made available as a series of hourly .h5 files corresponding to each domain and year.
-Below is an example of the directory structure for the West Coast US EEZ domain:
+High Resolution Ocean Surface Wave Hindcast data is made available as a series of hourly .h5 located on AWS S3:
-- s3://nrel-pds-wtk/hdf5-source-files-hourly/conus -> root directory for the conus domain
-    - /v1.0.0 -> version 1 of the data corresponding to years 2007-2013, run by 3Tier
-        - /wtk_conus_${year}.h5 -> Hourly data for all variables for the given year
-        - /${year}/wind_${hub_height}.h5 -> Five minute wind resource data for the given year and hub height
-    - /v1.1.0 -> version 1.1 of the data corresponding to 2014, run under NARIS with an updated version of WRF and new Boundary Layer Physics (PBL scheme)
+- s3://pds-US-wave/v1.0.0

-The WIND Toolkit data is also available via HSDS at /nrel/wtk/${domain} where domain is conus, canada, or mexico

-For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)
+The US wave data is also available via HSDS at /nrel/wave For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)

 ## Data Format